hoangduong-coder/hoangduong-coder/README.md

 - 👋 Hi, I’m @hoangduong-coder
 - 👀 I’m interested in Full-Stack developer and application developer
-- 🌱 I’m currently learning Java, Python, React and JS
+- 🌱 I’m currently learning ReactJS, React Native, NodeJS, Java and Python
 - 📫 You can reach me at hoangduongphantri@gmail.com for more information and/or for collaborate in a project
 I am looking forward to hearing and learning more from all of you.